Ever so often we would have a vegetarian meal as it cleanses the palate and…

-Economy Fried Beehoon is a simple vegetarian rice stick stir fry.
-It can be served at room temperature for breakfast or lunch.
+Economy Fried Beehoon is a simple vegetarian rice noodles stir fry.
+Can be served at room temperature for breakfast or lunch.
 Works well in the lunch box.

 In many parts of Asia, population density is high and the available school buildings are limited.
 Hence, the same facility is shared by two separate sessions, morning and afternoon to allow twice the number of classes available for the same school year.
 Children going to the morning session will start at 7:30am and end by 12:30pm while the afternoon school is from 1:00pm to 6:00pm.
 Given this schedule packed lunches are not necessary for school children.
 In contrast, children in the United States go to school for almost a full day.
 Thus, school lunches are a part of life here.